-- Water from pans/ponds is liable to pollution and contamination - Evaporation losses are also problems owing to the fact that the reservoirs are built on natural ground and that they are mostly too wide to provide cover. - For community water supplies, they have relatively small capacities compared to earth dams. - They can also suffer high siltation rates
+- Water from pans/ponds is liable to pollution and contamination - Evaporation losses are also problems owing to the fact that the reservoirs are built on natural ground and that they are mostly too wide to provide cover. - For community water supplies, they have relatively small capacities compared to earth dams. - They can also suffer high siltation rates.

-Zai pits (also known as planting pits) are a traditional water-harvesting technique used to improve soil moisture, increase crop yields, and rehabilitate degraded land.
+Zai pits (also known as planting pits) are a traditional water-harvesting technique used in arid and semiarid areas.
+They help improve soil moisture, increase crop yields, and rehabilitate degraded land.